Learning centers offer a broad range of fee based programs and classes for homeschoolers. Co-op’s typically involve parent participation.

 Classes are held on Mondays at First Baptist Church of Ellisville, for two 12-week semesters.
 All homeschool families seeking instruction in a Christ-centered environment may apply.
 This is a learning center administered by home school moms.
 Please do not call First Baptist Church of Ellisville for information.

-A full listing of classes and course descriptions is available upon request.
+A full listing of classes and course descriptions is available at the website.
 Students may enroll in any number of classes, from one up to a full day.
 For breaks between classes, students can choose to sign up for study hall – a supervised, quiet environment, or go to the break room for shorter breaks and to eat lunch or a snack.

 Middle & High School

-Some classes require students to begin course work on their own before classes begin.
-Preliminary assignments are sent by the teachers via email.
-See course descriptions for further details.
+Some middle & high school classes require students to begin coursework on their own before classes begin.
+Preliminary assignments will be sent by the teachers via email.
+Students in high school classes will also receive assignments to be done in December.

 The Exploring Center